-Intangible assets with finite lives are amortized on a straight-line basis over their estimated useful lives of 11 years.
+Intangible assets with finite lives are amortized on a straight-line basis over their estimated useful lives, which for the patent is 11 years.
 The useful life of the intangible asset is evaluated each reporting period to determine whether events and circumstances warrant a revision to the remaining useful life.